KostaS10/kostas10.github.io/_posts/2021-01-22-scan-azure-container-registry-images.markdown

 \
 Containerization has been a top topic for quite some time, with Docker being the industry favourite.

 Azure provides a service called Azure Container Registry which is a managed, private Docker registry service.
+It allows you to store Docker images which you can use for deploying Docker containers, for example using Azure Container Instances (ACI) or through Azure managed Kubernetes service (AKS).

 <br>

-### Blob storage security considerations
+### Azure Defender for Container Registries
 ----------------------------------

 \